acmgroup/destinydocs/Telemetry/Universal JSON Message Data Structures v1.md

 ## Message Type: register

-Some units performs a "login" or "registration" when it first starts communicating with the server.
-This is typically done by TCP units which maintains a TCP connection and it will usually transmit its identification (e.g. IMEI) along with the message.
+Some units perform a "login" or "registration" when it first starts communicating with the server.
+This is typically done by TCP units which maintains a TCP connection, and it will usually transmit its identification (e.g. IMEI) along with the message.

 ```json